jcundill/osmosys/README.md

 System is given a starting location, an approximate length to make the generated course and the number of controls to place on the course.

+The algorithm currently seems to perform best with the number of controls set to around 1.5 times the requested distance in K - so 8 or 9 on a 6K route, maybe 14 to 16 on a 10K route.
+However, the control density that would allow the generation of a reasonable route is largely a function of the complexity of the OSM data in the area around the start location.
+But, unlike properly planned courses, don't expect to let the system manage 30 controls on a 10K run.
+Trying to increase the density of the controls whilst still maintaining a decent overall course route is one of the things I'd like to improve in the algorithm.

 Control site locations are selected from:
  +  Node type street furniture available on OSM - post boxes, bus stops, bollards, trees, etc
  +  Ends of linear features available on OSM - hedges, steps, bridges